 Liwonde National Park – Malawi

-Dominated by the sluggish Shire River, Liwonde National Park evokes every romantic notion of untrammelled Africa, especially at night, when the air resonates with the uninhibited chirruping of frogs and grunting of hippos.
-This is the quintessential African river scene.
-Amongst ancient baobabs, the park, home to hundreds of elephants and thousands of hippos, has a newly erected perimeter fence to protect its larger residents.
-Under the management of African Parks, who recently relocated hundreds of the park’s burgeoning elephant population to another reserve in Malawi, the reintroduction of predators is planned in the near future.
-Perhaps Liwonde’s biggest draw, however, is its birdwatching opportunities, with more than 400 species having been recorded.
+Malawi's premier game-viewing park evokes every romantic notion of untrammelled Africa, especially at night, when the air resonates with the uninhibited chirruping of frogs and grunting of hippos.
+Dominated by the Shire River, Liwonde flourishes under the management of African Parks and is home to hundreds of elephants and thousands of hippos.
+Its biggest draw, however, is undoubtedly its birdwatching opportunities, with more than 400 species having been recorded.

 Ruaha National Park – Tanzania